GaloisInc/BESSPIN-Demonstrator/README.md

 <a name="hacked-mode"></a>

 2. **Hacked**
-    - extension of Nominal mode
+    - extension of unprotected mode
     - the car is being hacked
     - *Red* color
     - ![hacked mode](assets/hacked_mode.jpg)